hh54188/Hackathon.season.10/README.md

     - `npm install grunt-contrib-requirejs`
     - `npm install grunt-contrib-uglify`
     - `npm install grunt-contrib-concat`
-3. If you want to build a debug version run `grunt debug`
+3. If you want to build a debug version run `grunt -v debug`
-4. If you want to build a deploy version run `grunt deploy`
+4. If you want to build a deploy version run `grunt -v  deploy`

 ### Using requrejs